Jonny Dodge: Early life and education

 Dodge was born in Dorset, and grew up in Wincanton, England.
-He is the son of a furniture maker.
+His father was also in the yachting industry.
 Dodge gained a first class Hons Degree in Product Design at The University of Plymouth, followed by a master's degree at Central St. Martins College of Art and Design in London in 2007.

 Early career

 After graduation Dodge went on to organise a boat rally called The BladeRun.
-He went on to work on the Gumball 3000, and then invested in the Mayfair based nightclub Aura Mayfair with his business partner Tony Fernandes.
+He went on to work on the Gumball 3000, and then invested in the Mayfair based nightclub Aura Mayfair with his business partner Tony Fernandes.However, official UK Companies House records for Merlot 73 Ltd (company number 06405882) do not list Jonny Dodge (full name: Jonathan James Dodge) as a director or person with significant control.
 In January 2011, Madonna held talk on investing in the club after her numerous visits and meetings with owners.